 My specialist subjects are biology and history, which I teach in addition to psychology, chemistry, physics, philosophy, UCAS guidance, geography, maths and English, to varying levels.

 I love helping people to learn about the world around them and I am passionate about my subjects.
 Tutoring is something I enjoy greatly and I can’t think of a better reason to do it than that!
 I think that a combination of genuine enthusiasm, patience, encouragement, good humour, organisation and a great understanding of the subjects that I teach are largely responsible for my successes as a tutor.
 I have been actively involved in teaching people in some capacity or environment for at least 10 years and so I have had extensive practice and understand how to bring about those elusive penny-dropping moments!

-I have over a thousand hours of private tuition experience, working with more than 30 clients and 35 students.
+I have over a thousand hours of private tuition experience, working with more than 50 students.
 I teach a range of subjects at different levels from Key Stage 1/ primary level to degree level.
 As a former teacher and with a PGCE I specialise in curriculum design and home schooling.
 The subjects I teach are: